FML-bench: Benchmarking Machine Learning Agents for Scientific Research: Evaluation Protocol

 \paragraph{Input} Existing benchmark designs struggle to handle different GitHub repositories.
 Data-based benchmarks accept only datasets and task descriptions as inputs.
 And benchmarks providing codebase assume unified training script names, single-stage training, no customizable arguments, or requiring to set an individual evaluator manually.
 In contrast, real repositories use different script names, multi-stage pipelines, diverse training arguments, and include their own evaluator already.
 Our solution treats the complete execution sequence (training and evaluation commands) as a single input unit so that the agent receives a command list for running experiments.
 Therefore, our benchmark provide following resources (as shown in Fig. \ref{fig:benchmark_overview}) to agent as input: 1) task description with objectives and expected outputs, 2) complete repository code, 3) suggested files for modification, 4) protected code segments that cannot be modified to preserve evaluation integrity, 5) command list for running experiments, 6) baseline performance, and 7) target improvement metrics.

-\paragraph{Output} Repository outputs are various (e.g., from text files to JSON formats).
+\paragraph{Output} Repository outputs are various (e.g. from text files to JSON formats).
 However, most outputs share a common structure: performance metrics on specific datasets.
 We provide a post-processing module that converts diverse task outputs into a standardized format, enabling consistent metric extraction across all tasks while preserving native output mechanisms.
 This design bridges the gap between evaluation standardization and real-world repository diversity, enabling rigorous assessment of agents on practical code optimization tasks.

+\paragraph{Evaluation Integrity} Our benchmark implements protective measures to ensure evaluation integrity.
+Specifically, we protect evaluation files as read-only and prevent agent modification.
+Agents must utilize these protected evaluation files to assess their proposed methods.